Dakar Conference: Background

+In addition to the efforts by South African figures such as Frederik van Zyl Slabbert and Alex Boraine, international actors also played a role in supporting dialogue between South Africans and the ANC.
+According to Dr. Klaus von der Ropp, German political foundations, particularly the Friedrich Naumann Foundation, were instrumental in encouraging and facilitating such exchanges, reflecting broader international interest in resolving South Africa’s apartheid crisis through non-violent means.

-The IDASA delegation personally invited by Slabbert consisted of 61 delegates with at least half consisting of Afrikaner academics, teachers, journalists, artists, directors, writers and professionals and the group had Afrikaans speaking Coloureds, ten English-speaking businessmen and academics and three South African based German academics.
+The IDASA delegation personally invited by Slabbert consisted of 61 delegates with at least half consisting of Afrikaner academics, teachers, journalists, artists, directors, writers and professionals and the group had Afrikaans speaking Coloureds, ten English-speaking businessmen and academics and three German academics working on South Africa.
 The South African delegation attended in their private capacity and did not represent the organisations they worked for.
 The seventeen ANC delegates would be led by Thabo Mbeki in his capacity of ANC Director of Information and four other members of the ANCs National Executive Committee while the other twelve were made up of ANC members based in Zambia, Scandinavia, UK, Ireland, United States and West Africa.

 The IDASA delegation flew into Dakar from London and were met at the airport by the Senegalese Head of Protocol in the VIP lounge and then escorted by motorcycle riders to their hotel where the conference would take place and were met there by the ANC delegation.
 During the conference, the delegates would attend receptions at Presidential Palace and the Minister of Educations residence.
 The conference began on 9 July and would end on 12 July.